sabiqsabry/Cling/BETA_SIGNUP_TEMPLATE.md

 ## Join the Cling Beta Testing Program!

 We're looking for enthusiastic beta testers to help us refine Cling before its official release.
-If you're interested in trying out a powerful new task management application, we'd love to have you!
+Built by **Novusian**, if you're interested in trying out a powerful new task management application, we'd love to have you!

 ## 📋 Beta Tester Application